mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 Documentation
 -------------

-Right now there exists five forms of documentation.
+Right now there exists four forms of documentation.

 Paper